stephanie-fu/stephanie-fu.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
+talks: true # includes a list of invited talks
 social: true  # includes social icons at the bottom of the page
 ---
 I am a PhD student at BAIR advised by <a href='https://people.eecs.berkeley.edu/~trevor/'>Trevor Darrell</a>.
 I have been supported by the College of Engineering Fellowship and am currently funded by the NSF GRFP.